 In the summer of 2018, the Town of Canmore noticed that the number of individuals who live or camp in their vehicles increased significantly.
 Most apparent were the overnight parked vehicles behind Save-On-Foods and beside Elevation Place.
 The people who reside on this land do so for many, and sometimes complex, reasons.
 In Canmore, the number of individuals who reside in their vehicles due to choice rather than necessity is unclear.
-Although affordability challenges are a recurring theme, the Town needs more information before we can truly understand the needs of the people who reside there.

 Frequently Asked Questions

 What happens to vehicles camping on private lots?